-The Management Company may authorise the units of the Fund for listing on the Luxembourg Stock Exchange or on other exchanges or for trading on organised markets; the Management Company has to date not made use of this possibility.
-The Management Company is aware that - without its approval - units of the Fund could be traded on certain markets.
-It cannot be ruled out that such trading will be suspended in the short term or that units will be introduced onto other markets (possibly even in the short term) or are already being traded there.
+The Management Company may authorise units of the Fund for listing on the Luxembourg Stock Exchange or on other exchanges or for trading on organised markets; the Management Company has to date not made use of this possibility.

+The Management Company is aware that - without its approval - units of the Fund may nonetheless be traded on certain markets at the time of the printing of the prospectus.
+A corresponding list can be found below for such an event.
+It cannot be ruled out that such trading will be suspended in the short term or that the trading of units will be introduced onto other markets (possibly even in the short term), or that units are already being traded.